ShawnBhogal/NBA_GOAT_Project/README.md

 # NBA_GOAT_Project
-kobe is the goat. no arguments install psycopg2 in order to run program
+kobe is the goat. no arguments

+In order to run program:
+1) install postgresql
+2) install psycopg2